Parameters

 SpectralFitting.bind!Function

 Bind parameters together within a FittingProblem.
-Parameters bound together will be mandated to have exact same value during the fit.
+Parameters bound together will be mandated to have same value during the fit.

 Examples